 2. Posting About Your Vacation on Social Media

-When you post about your vacation on social media, you’re essentially letting people know that your house is empty.
-You might not realize it, but if an unscrupulous person sees your posts, that person might be able to deduce that your home is an easy target for robbery.
+When you post about your vacation on social media, you essentially let people know that your house is empty.
+And that it will be an extended period of time.
+You might not realize it, but if an unscrupulous person sees your posts, that person could deduce that your home is an easy target for robbery.
 Especially if you don’t have a watch dog or security system, this can be very dangerous, and you might just come home to a ransacked house.

-Although you should definitely install a security system, your first step should be to control how you post on social media.
+While installing a security system is a smart choice, you should also control how you post on social media.
 You probably like to show off how much fun you’re having when you and your family take vacations, and that’s great.
 If you know that only your loved ones can see it, then it’s fine.

 3. Leaving Windows Open Overnight

-If the weather is nice outside, you might open the windows to get some fresh air and keep your house at a decent temperature, so you don’t have to use electricity to cool or heat it.
+If the weather is nice outside, you might open the windows to get some fresh air and keep your house at a decent temperature.
+That way, you don’t have to use electricity to cool or heat it.
 However, be careful about leaving those windows open overnight.
 Even if you have a screen on your windows, a stealthy burglar can enter without alerting anyone.

 You can still get that fresh air without leaving yourself vulnerable.
 Buy some window locks, which essentially give your windows the same degree of protection that you give your doors.
 Many different types exist.
 But no matter which you buy, the idea is the same.
-It allows you to open the window however much you like, and then close and lock it at the end of the day.
+It allows you to open windows as much as you like, and then close and lock them securely.

-Incorporating the above safety tips into your daily routine is a good first step to security-consciousness.
-If you want to go a step further, however, you can use PeopleFinders to check your neighborhood and the people with whom you spend time.
+Incorporating the above safety tips into your daily routine are good first steps to security-consciousness.
+If you want to go a step further, however, you may decide to take some time to check your neighborhood and the people with whom you spend time.

-The PeopleFinders address lookup tool can be helpful if you want to make sure your neighborhood is safe.
-Look up your address and your neighbor’s addresses to try and get property information and neighborhood details, including whether there are sex offenders or other criminals living in your area.
+An address lookup tool can be helpful if you want to make sure your neighborhood is safe.
+Simply lookup your neighbor’s addresses to try and get property information and neighborhood details, including if there are sex offenders or other criminals living in your area.
 If there are, you can perform a criminal records search to try and get more detailed records about each one.
 That way, you may learn which people to be especially wary of.

 Being safe in your home is important.
-With all the safety technology available in the modern era, it’s easier than ever.
-One of the best ways to ensure that you’re safe is to keep an eye on the neighborhood around you, which you can try to do with PeopleFinders.
+Thankfully, with all the safety technology available in the modern era, it’s easier than ever.
+Just keep things locked, be smart on social media, and keep an eye on the neighborhood around you.